 Drainage

 Repair category 1

-Notes No adverse comments.
+Notes There is no surface evidence of chokage or leakage.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the previous comments for detailed information.